 So, you might be wondering what overwatering can cause.
 Have you ever seen your Pothos leaves dripping water?
 Why Do you think the Pothos is ‘sweating’ or dripping water?

-Pothos leaves drip water due to the excess water oozing out of the leaves.
-It is a highly normal situation from indoor plants, and especially Pothos.
-These plants are famous for this particular behavior.
-Generally, this process is called guttation, and it signifies that either the Pothos is in a highly humid environment or you have overwatered it.
-The most you can do is move it to a less humid condition and water it less.
+Pothos leaves dripping water due to the excess water oozing out of the leaves.
+Plants, including pothos, are famous for dripping behavior.
+It signifies that either the Pothos is in a highly humid environment or you have overwatered it.
+You can move it to less humid conditions or water it less.

 - Do you know if pothos like coffee grounds or not?

 - Climbing or hanging: What does a pothos plant do?